andrewnessinjim/blog/_posts/2019-02-10-hello-world-mongo.md

 You should now be able to access the URL exposed by the application in this URL: [http://localhost:8080/myresource](http://localhost:8080/myresource)

-## Step 2: Spin up your mongod instance on Atlas
+## Step 2: Spin Up Your Mongod Instance on Atlas
 Follow the first 5 steps from [MongoDB's official docs][6] to start up your free cluster.
 It is a 3 member replica set and allows up to 512MB storage.
 We could do a lot of interesting demo projects with that :).

 Now you should have your free instance running and a user with admin role.
 It's best that we create a separate user for our application.
 This user usually has read and write access to a particular database, because any application is meant to do just that in most cases.
 For our example, we'll create such an user: